Author: Prairie State Legal Services

 The facility must:

-The facility does not have to provide food service.
-If it provides its own food service or does so through a contract with a food service provider, the facility must meet the following requirements:
+Whether a facility provides its own food service or does so through a food service provider, it must meet the following requirements:

 The Assisted Living and Shared Housing Act can be found at 210 ILCS 9/1 et. seq.